-Each grade level has an annual designated trip within China that last 4-5 days (Covid restrictions permitting).
-The goals of these trips are for students to learn more about their host country, to further develop learner profile attributes, and to build community spirit that is part of the IST philosophy.
+Each grade level participates in an annual trip within China lasting 4 to 5 days, subject to restrictions.
+The objectives of these trips are to enhance students' understanding of their host country, foster learner profile attributes, and build community spirit aligned with the IST philosophy.